rtandazo/Healthcare_Patient_Record_Data_Pipeline/README.md

 The pipeline simulates real-world workflows by dynamically integrating production tables with Power Query (Excel) to create a dynamic dashboard.
 This dashboard automatically updates with new data, offering actionable insights into healthcare operations, financial performance, and patient outcomes.

+This analysis examines a hospital's alarming 45.11% readmission rate—three times the national average—driven largely by chronic conditions like CHF, cancer, and HLD, which account for 86% of readmissions.
+With $63M in uncovered costs, 62% of which stem from uninsured care in ambulatory and urgent care settings, the findings highlight critical gaps in preventive care and chronic disease management.
+The dashboard provides actionable insights to address these challenges and reduce financial strain.

 ---

 ## **Key Features**